 Furthermore, the project worked closely with Amiri Diwan and KFAS to create the Community of Practice for nudging in Kuwait.
 It includes a team of national experts who are passionate about applying behavioral economics into policymaking by using policy experimentation and Randomized Control Trials.
-Diwan Amiri continues to play key role in oversighting the establishment of the nudge unit.
+Amiri Diwan continues to play key role in oversighting the establishment of the nudge unit.
 The project ensured that all reports and deliverables are presented to the Diwan on regular basis to seek feedback.
+Until now, there is no official MOU between KPPC and the Amiri Diwan for the execution of the nudge unit.
+The centre’s reports and research are shared with the Amiri Diwan, but the centre as a whole reports solely to the Secretariat General of GSSCPD.

 UNDP played a key role in rallying key national stakeholders around this idea.
 UNDP hosted a lecture on the importance of understanding human behavior in designing public policies.
 The lecture brought the latest innovative findings in the field of behavioral science.
 The event took place in collaboration with KFAS and Amiri Diwan hosting a renowned lecturer and professor in Behavioral Science from the London School of Economics, Dr. Barbara Fasolo.